brillout/wildcard-api/docs/intro.template.md

    Using [JSON-S](https://github.com/brillout/json-s) instead of JSON.
  - Universal/Isomorphic/SSR support.
    <br/>
-   The client works in the browser as well as on Node.js, and SSR is supported in a seamless way.
+   The Wildcard client works in the browser as well as on Node.js, and SSR is supported in a seamless way.
    <br/>
    (SSR is an increasingly used approach to render (React/Vue/Angular) views on the server.)